msamin-25/s-doomscrolling-prevention/README.md

 A: Only if you enable it for Incognito in `chrome://extensions/`

 **Q: Can I use this in other browsers?**
-A: It works in any Chromium browser (Edge, Brave, Opera) with minor adjustments.
+A: Yes, it works in any Chromium browser (Edge, Brave, Opera) with minor adjustments.

 ---